 \begin{itemize}

-\item Normal scans on Solar System objects and the Crab Nebula for calibration purposes.
-The complete list of scanning dates of these objects can be found in \citet{planck2013-p28}.
+\item Normal scans on Solar System objects and the Crab Nebula.
+The complete list of observing dates for these objects can be found in \citet{planck2013-p28}.

 \item ``Deep rings."
-These special observations are performed on each passage of Jupiter and the Crab Nebula, from January 2012 onward.
-They consist of deeply and finely (step 0\parcm5) sampled observations with the spin axis along the Ecliptic plane, lasting typically two to three weeks.
+These special scans are performed on observations of Jupiter and the Crab Nebula from January 2012 onward.
+They comprise deeply and finely sampled (step size 0\parcm5) observations with the spin axis along the Ecliptic plane, lasting typically two to three weeks.
 Since the Crab is crucial for calibration of both instruments, the average longitudinal speed of the pointing steps was increased before scanning the Crab, to improve operational margins and ease recovery in case of problems.

 \item ``Drift scans."
 These special observations are performed on Mars, making use of its proper motion.
-They allow finely-samples measurements of the beams, particularly for HFI.
+They allow finely-sampled measurements of the beams, particularly for HFI.
 The rarity of Mars observations during the mission gives them high priority.

 \end{itemize}